XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/ammvote.md

 ---
 html: ammvote.html
 parent: transaction-types.html
+seo:
-blurb: Vote on the trading fee for an Automated Market Maker instance.
+    description: Vote on the trading fee for an Automated Market Maker instance.
 labels:
   - AMM
 status: not_enabled